top of page

 "Prioritizing our maternal mental health before and after baby needs to become the norm — not the exception." -Jen Schwartz

 Persons trying to conceive and those who are pregnant will likely spend most of their time managing nausea, fatigue, swelling, moodiness and other discomforts.
 Their diets and schedules will change.
 They, along with their partners (and those anxiously awaiting to adopt) will weed through a multitude of appointments and paperwork, plan for childcare, navigate maternity/paternity leave and prepare their home life and work life for the possibility of growing a family.
 Even before a bump or a "bundle of joy", prospective parents, parents-to-be and parents-again often sacrifice their own needs in this effort.
+You can listen to me talk about some of my early postpartum work, here

 “We live in a youth-obsessed culture that is constantly trying to tell us that if we are not young, and we’re not glowing, and we’re not hot, that we don’t matter.
 I refuse to let a system or a culture or a distorted view of reality tell me that I don’t matter.
 I know that only by owning who and what you are can you start to step into the fullness of life.” —Oprah